malfunkt/arpfox/README.md

 ### Host

-The host parameter defines the host you want to pose as, for instance, if you use the LAN router's IP address, the target will start sending packets to you intead of to the legitimate router.
+The host parameter defines the host you want to pose as, for instance, if you use the LAN router's IP address, the targeted machine will stop sending network packets to the router and will send them to you instead.

 ### Root privileges